Junglescout/junglescout-google-apps-scripts/readme.md

 A: Absolutely!
 While contributions to the code are welcome, we also appreciate documentation improvements, bug reports, and use case suggestions.

 **Q: Who do I contact if I have questions or need support?**
-A: For now, please open an issue in this repository for any questions or support needs.
-This section will be updated with more contact options soon.
+A: For now, please open an issue in this repository if you find a bug.
+For support with Jungle Scout's API, please contact Jungle Scout at [support\@junglescout.com](mailto:support@junglescout.com?subject=API%20Question).

 ## Additional Information
 Please use these projects at your own risk.
 These scripts interact with the Jungle Scout API in real time, consuming your available call limit.
 Always test scripts in a controlled environment before applying them to critical operations.